 Null

-May 01, 2024 — The healthcare industry is facing unprecedented challenges, not only as a result of COVID-19 but also from its existing and emerging cyber risks.
-The industry has historically been targeted by cybercriminals due to its vast collection of valuable medical data.
-However, the risks for the industry have grown even more acute recently, as COVID-19 forced more of the workforce to a remote work environment and increased the use of telehealth to provide care to patients and allow for the interconnectivity of the healthcare ecosystem.
-The risks have also grown due to the increased reliance on outside vendors and suppliers and a consolidation of those outside vendors and suppliers.
-All of this has resulted in an expanded attack surface for cybercriminals to exploit.
+The healthcare industry is facing unprecedented challenges, not only as a result of COVID-19 but also from existing and emerging cyber risks.
+Historically, threat actors have targeted the industry due to its vast collection of valuable medical data.
+However, the risks for the industry have grown more acute recently, as COVID-19 forced more of the workforce into remote work and increased the use of telehealth to provide patient care.
+The risks have also grown due to the increased interconnectivity of the healthcare ecosystem and the rising reliance on outside vendors and suppliers, as well as a consolidation of those outside vendors and suppliers.
+All of these changes have expanded the attack surface for threat actors to exploit.

-According to data reported by the U.S. Department of Health and Human Services (HHS), 2023 was an unprecedented year for healthcare data breaches.
-Between January 1, 2023, and October 31, 2023, more than 82.6 million healthcare records were exposed or impermissibly disclosed, compared to 45 million records in 2021 and 51.9 million records in 2022.
-As of November 17, 2023, more than 100 million records have been breached.
-(Alder, October 2023 Healthcare Data Breach Report 2023) In light of the Change Healthcare ransomware attack happening at the time of this article, the industry is waiting to see what 2024 will bring in terms of compromised records.
+According to data reported by the US Department of Health and Human Services (HHS), 2024 saw an average of 62 data breaches per month in the healthcare sector.
+As of November 1, 2024, more than 170 million records have been breached.
+(Alder, October 2023 Healthcare Data Breach Report 2023) In light of the Change Healthcare ransomware attack — which was the largest reported cyberattack in healthcare — and threat actors' increasing focus on exploiting supply chains, the industry is waiting to see what 2025 brings in terms of compromised records.
+To date, however, 2024 was the worst year for the number of breached healthcare records.

-Ransomware, hacking, vulnerability exploits, and phishing attacks against organizations and their third-party vendors continued to rank among the top causes of data breaches in the industry.
-Not only are the costs of a data breach substantially higher for the healthcare industry as compared to other industries but the industry is also facing significant enforcement activity and class action lawsuits.
-The healthcare industry's ability to manage these exposures through cyber insurance is also becoming more costly and difficult, which is driven by greater scrutiny being placed on organizations' cybersecurity controls during the underwriting process.
+Ransomware, hacking, vulnerability exploits, supply chain attacks, and phishing attacks against organizations and their third-party vendors continued to rank among the top causes of data breaches in the industry.
+Not only are the costs of a data breach substantially higher for the healthcare industry compared with other industries, but the industry is also facing significant enforcement activity and class action lawsuits.
+The healthcare industry's ability to manage these exposures through cyber insurance is also becoming more costly and difficult, driven by greater scrutiny being placed on organizations' cybersecurity controls during the underwriting process.

 The Ransomware Threat